 By Chanté Eliaszadeh | October 8, 2025

-This comprehensive guide provides a practical roadmap for compliant token launches in 2025.
-We'll walk through the Howey Test analysis that determines whether your token is a security, compare registration exemption strategies under Regulations D, S, and A+, and provide detailed pre-launch and post-launch compliance checklists.
-Most importantly, we'll give you the decision frameworks and cost estimates you need to plan your token launch intelligently—before you commit to a path that could expose your company to catastrophic regulatory risk.
+This guide provides a practical roadmap for that analysis.
+We’ll walk through the Howey Test that determines whether your token is a security, compare registration-exemption strategies under Regulations D, S, and A+, and provide detailed pre-launch and post-launch checklists.
+Most importantly, we’ll give you the decision frameworks and practitioner cost estimates you need to plan a launch intelligently---before you commit to a structure that constrains every later fundraise, listing, and partnership.

 Is Your Token a Security?
 The Howey Test Analysis

-Every token launch compliance strategy begins with a single question: Is your token a security under federal law?
-The answer determines whether you must register with the SEC or qualify for an exemption, and the consequences of getting it wrong are severe.
+Every token launch strategy begins with a single question: Is your token a security under federal law?
+The answer determines whether you must register with the SEC or qualify for an exemption, and the analysis is the same today as it was before the enforcement pivot.

 The Four-Prong Howey Test